mistio/mist-ce/README.md

 Run `docker-compose up -d`.

-## Managing Mist.io
+## Managing Mist

-Mist.io is managed using `docker-compose`.
+Mist is managed using `docker-compose`.
 Look that up for details.
 Some useful commands follow.
 Keep in mind that you need to run these from inside the directory containing the `docker-compose.yml` file: